argonautica/sorting-algorithms/README.md

 # Sorting Algorithms
-_Sorting algorithms implemented in different languages (for hacktoberfest_ 😃).
+Sorting algorithms implemented in different languages (for hacktoberfest).
 This repository is open to everyone.
 Feel free to add any sorting algorithms.
-The instructions for how to contribute to this repo are down below._
+The instructions for how to contribute to this repo are down below.

 ## List of Algorithms ⌨️